sentriz/gonic/README.md

 when browsing by folder, any arbitrary and nested folder layout is supported, with the following caveats:

-- Files from the same album must all be in the same folder
+- files from the same album must all be in the same folder
-- All files in a folder must be from the same album
+- all files in a folder must be from the same album

 please see [here](https://github.com/sentriz/gonic/issues/89) for more context